Uuno Epsanjassa: Production

+In bullfight scene, at first they tried to use a local actor in the role of Uuno but he wasn't funny enough, so Vesa-Matti Loiri decided to try it himself.
+The film also features Loiri's Nasse-setä character and the invention of the sports car drivers from Pori, the "two-spoke car".
+The film was shot at the Hotel Del Golf in Marbella.

 Plot

 Uuno Turhapuro (played by Vesa-Matti Loiri) is searching for a job and takes a correspondence course in tour guiding.
 Eventually he gets a job in a small travel agency and takes a group of Finnish tourists to Marbella, Spain.
 Unfortunately Uuno's father-in-law Tuura (Tapio Hämäläinen) is in the group, too, with his wife (Marita Nordberg) and daughter, Uuno's wife Elisabet (Marjatta Raita).
 Tuura tries to get a signature to an important paper from a minister who's having a holiday in the area.
 Meanwhile, Uuno just relaxes and enjoys the sun.

 Miscellaneous

 "Epsanjassa" is humorous misspelling of the word "Espanjassa" (in Spain) that imitates uneducated spelling error.